-Our Board of Directors is comprised of 13 directors, and, currently 13 individuals are serving as directors.
-As set forth below, the Board of Directors has nominated 13 individuals as nominees for election as directors at the General Meeting, all of whom are incumbent directors and one of whom was appointed by our Board in July 2009.
+Our Board of Directors is comprised of 13 directors, and, currently 11 individuals are serving as directors, leaving two vacancies.
+As set forth below, the Board of Directors has nominated 11 individuals as nominees for election as directors at the General Meeting, all of whom are incumbent directors.
 Each director elected at the General Meeting will serve until the next annual general meeting of shareholders or until his earlier resignation or removal or a successor is elected and qualified.

-Ordinary shares represented by proxies returned duly executed will be voted, unless otherwise specified, in favor of the 13 nominees for the Board of Directors named below.
+Ordinary shares represented by proxies returned duly executed will be voted, unless otherwise specified, in favor of the 11 nominees for the Board of Directors named below.
 If any or all of such persons should be unable to serve, the persons named in the enclosed proxy will vote the shares covered thereby for such substitute nominee or nominees as the Board of Directors may select.
 The Board of Directors has no reason to believe that any such nominee will be unable or unwilling to serve.